Lulu and the Very Big Meanies has gotten a couple very nice reviews for Multicultural Children’s Book Day!

-My next adventure, Lulu and the Monkey Marriage will be coming out early in 2014, insha Allah.
-I can’t wait!
-But I have to, because it’s not quite ready yet… In the meantime, here is a little excerpt.
+My latest adventure, Lulu and the Monkey Marriage has been published, masha Allah.
+Here is a little excerpt.
 I hope you enjoy it, insha Allah:

 Stick ‘Em Up!